3oheme/3oheme.github.com/_posts/2015-01-25--the-rise-of-the-amazing-alpha-xd.markdown

 Imagine the incredible endless possibilities!
 How awesome would it be!

-* No more user research — it doesn’t matter if the project is targeting elderly people with no technological background, or your users are under stress, he knows we should go fully flat design, period.
+* **No more user research** — it doesn’t matter if the project is targeting elderly people with no technological background, or your users are under stress, he knows we should go fully flat design, period.
-* Let’s get rid of that needless user testing!
+* Let’s get rid of that **needless user testing**!
 He has already done a redesign with hundreds of likes in dribbble and behance, so go and implement it, it will be a success!
-* Resources?
-What resources?
+* **Resources?** What resources?
 Your website menu is misaligned a couple of pixels, mostly because you fool are as careless as shit, so leave what you’re doing and fix it.
-* And it doesn’t matter if you have a big user base that has been using it for years: your timeline presentation is wrong, you should fix it ASAP, and all your users will be as happy as a kid in a candy store.
+* And it doesn’t matter if you have a **big user base that has been using it for years**: your timeline presentation is wrong, you should fix it ASAP, and all your users will be as happy as a kid in a candy store.

 <br>